overture-stack/docs/README.md

 > [!TIP]
 > The Overture Docs repo contains everything, therefore finding & tracking links and content across all our repos has never been easier.

+## License

+Licensed under the GNU Affero General Public License v3.0 (AGPL-3.0), the same license as the rest of the Overture stack.
+See [LICENSE](LICENSE) for the full text, and the [licensing page](https://docs.overture.bio/community/licensing) for an overview.

+Documentation content vendored from the `submodules/` repositories remains under the license of its own repository.